-While spinning for trout line twist is an annoyance which causes tangles, knots and even break offs.
+While spinning for trout line twist is an annoyance that causes tangles, knots, and even break-offs.
 While prevention is better than cure, mistakes happen and lines become twisted.
-In this guide we look at ways to remove line twist.
-Once the line twist is removed, it is important to keep the line twist free.
-The main causes of line twist include.
+In this guide, I will discuss ways to remove line twists.

-If you own a boat, kayak or any watercraft, one of the best ways to remove line twist is on the water.
-Go boating somewhere quiet and obstruction free.
-Avoid crossing path with other water users while using this technique.
+If you own a boat, kayak, or any watercraft, one of the easiest ways to remove line twist is by towing it behind the boat.

 How to remove line twist On land.

 In a large open area, without any predestinarians or traffic.
 Tie the line to something solid (The bull bar of my truck works well).

 Holding the rod and reel, slowly walk away un-spooling the line.
 Walk in a straight line, do not zig-zag or go around corners.
 If space allows, you can empty the entire spool but the first hundred yards or so should be sufficient for a trout reel.